heygrady/react-redux-notes/react-redux-starter-kit-todos.md

   })
   ```

 4. We need to import our view and our module using the `require` function passed to us by ` require.ensure`.
 You'll notice that we're [tacking a `.default` on the end of our `require()` function](https://github.com/esnext/es6-module-transpiler/issues/85).
 That's required to cover a gap in how `import` works vs `require`.
 You can read in depth about [ES6 modules](http://www.2ality.com/2014/09/es6-modules-final.html) if you'd like.
-The key take away is that... if you want to import an ES6 module pragmatically you have to use `require()`.
+The key take away is that **if you want to import an ES6 module programatically you have to use `require()`**.
 And if you use `require()` to import an ES6 module, you will receive an object where each key matches one of your named exports (ES6 modules support [named exports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) and `require()` doesn't).
-In this case we're trying to use the `default` export, so we need to use the `.default` property.
+In this case we need to use the `default` export, so we need to use the `.default` property.
 If you've ever wondered [how to import every file in a folder in Node](http://stackoverflow.com/questions/5364928/node-js-require-all-files-in-a-folder), that's what `require()` is for.

   ```js
   // ...